noejon/noejon.com/src/content/posts/the-software-developer-interview-conundrum-part-1.md

 - As opposed to the above point, it will favour interviewees who specifically train for this kind of interviews...
 - ... and this does not accurately reflect a candidate's ability to write clean and maintainable code.

 I might sound a bit negative about leetcode interviews, but I have recently started to do a bit of leetcode myself.

 First of all, university me would be ashamed of 2024 me...
 I actually think it's quite fun to solve the problems.

 And inverting a binary tree is not that hard 😉.

-I can understand why big tech goes with this kind of interviews, but I also think that they are are be missing out on great developers more often.

 ### 2. Live Coding Interviews